-Automated digital microscopes are designed to include stages which move a sample or objective in x, y, or z motion.
-We’ve created a unique microscope stage architecture by embedding high performance precision electronics required to control motion within the microscope stage without increasing its size.
+At Dover Motion we have created a unique microscope stage architecture by embedding high-performance precision electronics required to control motion within the stage without increasing its size.
+Explore our range of microscope stages below.

 Dover Motion has more than 25 years of experience working with OEMs to optimize motion for automated digital microscopy including objective focusing and moving samples on slides, well plates, or flow cells.